 • at the right time in the right location; site search, plant loading, relocate, consolidate, modernize

-Processes to improve the workplace, especially less-automated production workstations.
+Processes to improve the workplace, especially less-automated production workstations, but also the workstations in non-production groups such as materials handling, quality, maintenance.

 Workshop 7: Floor reporting, scorekeeping, using production rates to set schedules.